 You may place the guests on mute by pressing *5.
 This provides control over background noise.
 Un-mute the call to allow the guests to speak by again pressing *5.

 Noises on the bridge are usually caused by one of the guests’ phone lines or equipment.
 Situations that create noise include cordless phones, speaker phones, wireless head sets.
 Some cell phones may produce an echo effect.

 Hanging up and calling in again will give you a different circuit and may eliminate the problem.

 Noticing when the noise starts and asking who just joined the call can help identify the source of the noise.
-Notify your guests in advance and request they use a land phone line.

 If you are hearing beeps every few seconds, as the host, it is important that you begin by stating that you hear the beeps and ask the callers if someone hears a beeping sound in the room where they are located.
 If so, ask them to mute their phone.
 If not, ask if anyone has a low-battery on his or her cell or cordless phone or if they are recording the call.
 If no one identifies his or her phone as being the source of the beep, ask everyone to hang up and call back in.
 These beeps would be different than the entry and exit tones that are heard when callers join or leave the call.